ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 MsgBox(0, "", "Title   : " & WinGetTitle($handle) & @CRLF _
        & "Class : " & _WinAPI_GetClassName($handle))
 ```
-First line contains [`include`](https://www.autoitscript.com/autoit3/docs/keywords/include.htm) keyword that allows you to append specified file to the current script. `WinAPI.au3` file contains a definition of the [`_WinAPI_GetClassName`](https://www.autoitscript.com/autoit3/docs/libfunctions/_WinAPI_GetClassName.htm) function that performs a necessary job.
-The script will sleep for five seconds after the start.
-This is performed by the [`Sleep`](https://www.autoitscript.com/autoit3/docs/functions/Sleep.htm) function.
-You should switch to the fullscreen window while the script sleeps.
-After sleep end handle of the current active window will be saved into the `handle` variable.
-Last action shows a message box with the [`MsgBox`](https://www.autoitscript.com/autoit3/docs/functions/MsgBox.htm) function having necessary information.
+First line of the script contains [`include`](https://www.autoitscript.com/autoit3/docs/keywords/include.htm) keyword.
+It allows you to append specified file to current script.
+The `WinAPI.au3` file contains a definition of the [`_WinAPI_GetClassName`](https://www.autoitscript.com/autoit3/docs/libfunctions/_WinAPI_GetClassName.htm) function.
+The function provides a class of the specified window.
+There is a five seconds delay after starting the script.
+Call of the [`Sleep`](https://www.autoitscript.com/autoit3/docs/functions/Sleep.htm) function provides this delay.
+You should switch to the target fullscreen window during this delay.
+Then a handle of the current active window is saved into the `handle` variable.
+Last action of the script is to show a message with results.
+The [`MsgBox`](https://www.autoitscript.com/autoit3/docs/functions/MsgBox.htm) function is used here for this goal.

 ## Mouse Actions Simulation